 A New Jersey- sponsored 1998 study revealed, "every $1 million spent on non-residential historic rehabilitation creates two jobs more than the same money spent on new construction."
 The same study found that cultural tourists, those attracted to the charm and character of communities that combine a creative economy with a robust preservation of its history, stay "longer than the average tourist, and spend 78 percent more."
 Studies conducted in 2002 in Colorado and Florida demonstrated significant returns in economic activity and cultural tourism as a result of historic preservation as opposed to new construction.

 In North Adams, our priorities for economic growth and opportunity are intimately linked with the maintenance of our historical heritage.
 When I arrived in Washington, D. C. for college in 2001, I accidentally started a tradition.
 At least once a year I bring friends from all over the country, and sometimes the world, for a trip to my hometown of North Adams.
-My sister, who now lives in Houston, often does the same with friends.

 The awe I see in their faces as they cross the Hadley Overpass, or pass through Route 2, is immediately followed by torrents of questions about the churches.
 Why so many?
 Why so large?
 Why so prominent?
 It provides me an opportunity to tell them a compelling American story of an immigrant mill town that produced the metal plates for the world's first ironclad warship.
 That built and housed the Western Gateway.
 That built the electronic components that helped end a world war.
 That weathered the withdrawal of its greatest industries and reinvented itself into a center of the arts and a thriving creative economy.